 Collected information provides an interesting view of the users' experiences (and hence hints for the successful game design).
-A surprisingly large number of visitors, nearly half (48.2%), played the game to completion (defined as any stage from the score screen until the credits), with majority of players falling within the 9-12 age range.
+A surprisingly large number of visitors, nearly half (48.2%), played the game to completion (defined as any stage from the score screen until the credits).
 This is quite an achievement for a game placed on the floor of a busy science museum.
-Even so, it is an examination of the "early quitters" that really provides some interesting insights into the game design.
-For example, the largest spike of users abandoning the game prior to completion occurs at the final stage of three screens of text-based instructions, "intro_marketing_3", near the beginning of the game.
-A likely hypothesis is that the users who chose to quit at this point did so because the interactive task, as described to them by the instructional screens, did not seem appealing.
+Even so, it is an examination of the "early quitters" that really provides some interesting insights into the game.
+For example, the largest spike of users abandoning the game prior to completion occurs at the final stage of three screens of text-based instructions, suggesting that the users who chose to quit at this point did so because the interactive task, as described to them by the instructional screens, did not seem appealing.

-A correlation check across the game scores, time spent playing the game, and the number of clues discovered and utilized by the visitors shows that our game scoring reflects in-game behavior appropriately.
+A correlation check across the game scores, time spent playing the game, and the number of clues discovered and utilized by the subjects shows that our game scoring reflects in-game behavior appropriately.
 This is an important finding, because it is quite possible to build a piece of "educational software" that has a veneer of educational content, but whose gameplay mechanics contain nothing that intrinsically leads to deeper learning.